svsool/memo/README.md

 ## Getting started

-If you want to try out Memo just install it via marketplace using [this link](https://marketplace.visualstudio.com/items?itemName=svsool.markdown-memo) and open the [help](https://github.com/svsool/vscode-memo/tree/master/help) folder in VSCode.
+If you want to try out Memo just install it via marketplace using [this link](https://marketplace.visualstudio.com/items?itemName=svsool.markdown-memo) and open the [help](https://github.com/svsool/vscode-memo/tree/master/help) folder via `File > Open Folder...` or by dragging it onto VSCode.

-**Important**: Memo only works in folder/workspace mode.
-The easiest way to start is to create a new folder and drag it onto the VSCode or use `File > Open Folder...` from the menu bar.

 ## Features